Become a Registered Nurse at UHBW

 Through the Registered Nurse Degree Apprenticeship (RNDA) you will become capable and competent in meeting the key care needs of all patient groups.
 You will appreciate each field of nursing practice and develop exceptional skills so you can meet the co-existing nursing and healthcare needs of service users.
 As you will learn whilst gaining hands-on experience you will be able to put your studies into practice immediately.
 You will see how your skills translate into the workplace, benefitting the service users, their families and your colleagues.

-On completion, you will become a professionally flexible, responsible, selfaware nursing graduate with care and compassion complemented by the ability to think quickly and critically.
+On completion, you will become a professional, responsible and self-aware nursing graduate with care and compassion complemented by the ability to think quickly and critically.
 There will also be opportunities for you to take a lead in healthcare developments through your commitment and outstanding communication skills.

 Typical job roles for individuals studying this programme include Staff Nurse, Sister/Charge Nurse and Clinical Educator.